zahachtah/CAS/_pages/CAS.md

   overlay_image: /images/cas2.jpeg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"

-excerpt: "This part of my site is devoted to exploring Complex Adaptive Systems, what they are, how they work, and how one can approach any system with a complex adaptive systems perspective *Sincerely, Jon Norberg*"
+excerpt: "This part of my site is devoted to exploring Complex Adaptive Systems, what they are, how they work, and how one can learn to understand them.
+I will focus on three iconic examples:

 intro: